 Schedule a LASIK Consultation

 To speak with Dr. Schwartz about LASIK and whether it is right for your personal vision correction needs, please contact us and request a consultation.
-Call 480-483-EYES (3937) or 888-553-EYES today.
+Call 480-483-3937 or 888-553-3937 today.